 One option is applying for the Tuition Grant Scheme offered by Singapore’s government.
-This will cover your tuition fees and, in return, make you sign a bond in which you will commit to working at a Singapore-registered company for three years after your graduation.
-And if you don’t get the grant, you can get for a job yourself and apply for a non-renewable Long Term Visit Pass of one year.
+This will cover your tuition fees and, in return, make you sign a bond in which you will commit to working at a Singapore-registered company for three years after graduation.
+And if you don’t get the grant, you can get a job yourself and apply for a non-renewable Long Term Visit Pass of one year.

-First of all, check which countries you’re eligible to apply to.
+- First of all, check which countries you’re eligible to apply to.
 For example, very few universities in the US accept students who’ve had only 3 years of undergraduate education.
 But this isn’t a problem in countries like UK and Ireland.

-And lastly – you might end up choosing two countries.
+- And lastly – you might end up choosing two countries.
 Don’t get nervous about it.
 See if there are universities that suit your requirements and shortlist them accordingly.

 We hope you liked this blog on “what is immigration.”
 Read this detailed step-by-step guide on how to shortlist the right country for better clarity.
 If you feel stuck or have doubts, drop a comment or contact us for help!

 Liked this blog?
 Read next: English speech topics | Best topics to engage your audience!

 Answer – Immigration can be referred to as a process through which individuals travel to another country to become permanent residents of that country.

 Q2.
 Is a 7.5 IELTS score good for Canadian immigration?

 Answer – To be eligible for a Canadian PR, you must score a minimum CLB level 7, i.e., band 6, in all the IELTS sections.
 So, a 7.5 score is good to make you eligible for the PR.